News

 Kristina L. Pywowarczuk

-Kristina Pywowarczuk, was born in Chicago, Illinois in 1970.
-Kristina began her practice as a Maricopa County Deputy Public Defender.
-After seven years, Kristina switched to civil litigation in the…
+Kristina Pywowarczuk began her practice in Arizona as a Maricopa County Deputy Public Defender.
+After seven years, Kristina switched to civil litigation in the areas of insurance defense, HOA, construction…

 John P. Dunnigan